rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Chapter 10, but as with lifetimes, we didn’t discuss the more advanced details.
 Now that you know more about Rust, we can get into the nitty-gritty.

-### Associated Types Specify Placeholder Types in Trait Definitions
+### Specifying Placeholder Types in Trait Definitions with Associated Types

 *Associated types* connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
 The